SohanSomaya/INFO670/todo_list/README.md

 This application is a to-do list for everyday tasks.
 It features the ability to mark items as complete just by tapping on it.
 A completed item can also be marked as incomplete simply by tapping it again.
 Tasks can be deleted from the list by making use of its respective 'Delete' button.
+All operaions of the list are handled using 3 functions:
+  -One to add items to the list.
+  -One to delete items from the list.
+  -One to toggle items as either complete or incomplete.

 ![WhatsApp Image 2025-04-24 at 17 37 42_9670544b](https://github.com/user-attachments/assets/314ddf81-86b5-470d-95c2-3ddafbc7abf9)